Developing America’s Next-Generation Energy Infrastructure

 Three Corners Connector

-Three Corners Connector is an up to 300 mile, 525 kilovolt high voltage direct current (HVDC) transmission line connecting the existing electric systems near Pueblo, Colorado, and the Oklahoma Panhandle, providing a valuable link between the U.S. eastern and western electric grids.
+Three Corners Connector is an approximately 300-mile, 525 kilovolt high voltage direct current (HVDC) transmission line connecting the existing electric systems near Pueblo, Colorado, and the Oklahoma Panhandle, providing a valuable link between the U.S. eastern and western electric grids.
 Three Corners Connector will be open to all sources of electrical power generation and will be able to transport power in either direction along the line.

 Three Corners Connector is in the planning and development phase.
 We identified a preliminary corridor for the proposed HVDC transmission line and continue to gather input from stakeholders as we further evaluate the potential location for the line.
 Using that input, we will finalize our route analysis and initiate regulatory filings, with final approvals expected in 2025.
 Construction will commence after the project secures land rights and obtains the necessary regulatory approvals.
 Three Corners Connector could be operational as early as 2028.